 What are the risk groups?

-People who are over 70 years old and adults (over 18 years old) with underlying health conditions.
-For example chronic respiratory of pulmonary problems, chronic heart patients of a kidney disease.
-Read more about Risk groups and COVID-19
+People who are over 70 years old and adults (over 18 years old) with a number of specific underlying health conditions.
+That includes chronic respiratory or pulmonary problems, chronic health problems, or kidney disease.

 Why is hygiene so important?

-RIVM can convene the Outbreak Management Team (OMT) in the event of a cross-regional outbreak of infectious disease, or an international threat of infectious disease.
-Specialists and experts with different backgrounds and knowledge about that specific disease are invited to join the OMT.
-Read more about the Outbreak Management Team.
+RIVMNational Institute for Public Health and the Environment can convene the Outbreak Management Team (OMT) in the event of a cross-regional outbreak of infectious disease, or an international threat of infectious disease.
+Specialists and experts with different backgrounds and knowledge about that specific disease are invited to join the OMT

 How does the virus (SARS-CoV-2) work?

-What role does water play in the spread of the virus?
+What role does water play in spreading the virus?